Mohitsharma44/ansible-playbooks/test/vagrant3/README.md

-# In this environment, we will set up Ghost blogging platform behing Nginx
+# In this environment, we will set up Ghost blogging platform behind Nginx
-which will act as a reverse proxy
+# which will act as a reverse proxy

 ## First, Manual Install